ecovillage/ev7l-events/README.md

 ## Content

-Use `create-wp-plugin-archive.sh` to create an uploaded plugin archive for Wordpress.
+Use `create-wp-plugin-archive.sh` to create an uploadable plugin archive for Wordpress.

 ## Installation